lbormann/darts-extern/README.md

 - --autodarts_user [Required]
 - --autodarts_password [Required]
 - --extern_platform [Required] [Possible values: lidarts]
+- --time_before_exit [Optional] [Default: 10000] [Possible values: 0..Inf]
 - --lidarts_user [Required]
 - --lidarts_password [Required]
+- --lidarts_skip_dart_modals [Optional] [Default: false] [Possible values: true|false]

+### Test for working throw-receiver

+To test if the app can receive throw-information, start the app, open a new tab in a browser and type "http://localhost:8080/throw/mustermann/1/50/400/false/x01" if everything works properly you should see a message 'Throw received - ...'

 ## BUGS